OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 1. We'll use `getValue` and `setValue` methods to change the value of the cell.
 These methods work on a single cell.
 When handling multi-cell ranges, you'll want to use `getValues` and `setValues`.
 Add the following code to the end of the script:

     ```TypeScript
-    // Run the `Math.abs` function with the value at D2 and apply that value back to D2.
+    // Run the `Math.abs` method with the value at D2 and apply that value back to D2.
     let positiveValue = Math.abs(range.getValue() as number);
     range.setValue(positiveValue);
     ```